bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Aaron van Wirdum: 00:32:58

 There are some weird quirks in the Bitcoin protocol and miner incentives.
 SPV is not secure for that.

 Sjors Provoost: 00:33:04

 No, and this attack also requires collaboration from a miner.
 If you have collaboration from the miner anyway, you might as well do a noble double spend.

-Aaron van Wirdum:

-Right.

-Sjors Provoost:

 I think the target audience for this attack was automated systems that use SPV proofs.
 I think, at the time, Liquid and RSK had some components that were fully automated and would use these SPV proofs.
 They would have lots of money in them.

 Aaron van Wirdum: 00:33:27